Hohenzoler/optyka/README.md

 13. **Sound effects** - helps to immerse in the world of optics.
 14. **Calm music** - makes the experience much more pleasant

+## Opinions
+> "I think it's a great app.
+It's very educational and fun to play with.
+I would recommend it to anyone who wants to learn about optics." - *Jeff*

+> "I don't think it's a great app.
+It's not very educational and fun to play with.
+I would not recommend it to anyone who wants to learn about optics." - *also Jeff*

 ## Credits
 This project is developed by [Hohenzoler](https://github.com/Hohenzoler),[MalyszekTobias](https://github.com/MalyszekTobias) , [rutra8002](https://github.com/rutra8002), [lolekszcz](https://github.com/lolekszcz) and [V8Enthusiast](https://github.com/V8Enthusiast).